IceDragon200/vx_to_ace/README.md

 2 . ruby nix-main.rb --tohash
 3 .
 Wait for it to finish, and check the <--dest>, ensure that you have *.vx2dump files.
 4 . ruby nix-main.rb --toace
 5 .
-Wait for it to finish, and check the <--src> folder to ensure that you have *.rvdata2 files.
+Wait for it to finish, and check the <--dest> folder to ensure that you have *.rvdata2 files.
 5 .
 Your done
 ```